 If an Indian subsidiary of a foreign entity proposes to list its equity shares, the foreign entity will be named as a promoter.
 If the immediate holding company is a shell company and does not undertake any substantial business, the entity that has ultimate control over the Indian subsidiary will be required to be named as the promoter as well.

-The overall ceiling limit for foreign portfolio investors (FPIs) is 24 per cent of the paid-up capital of the issuer, and for non-resident Indians (NRIs) and overseas citizens of India (OCIs) on a repatriation basis, 10 per cent of the paid-up capital of the issuer.
-The ceiling limit for FPIs can be raised to the statutory ceiling limits, and the ceiling limit for NRIs and OCIs can be raised to 24 per cent, subject to the approval of the board of directors and the shareholders of the issuer.
+The overall ceiling limit for foreign portfolio investors (FPIs) is the sectoral cap applicable to the issuer (in accordance with the Consolidated FDI Policy Circular of 2020), and for non-resident Indians (NRIs) and overseas citizens of India (OCIs) on a repatriation basis, 10 per cent of the paid-up capital of the issuer.
+The ceiling limit for NRIs and OCIs can be raised to 24 per cent, subject to the approval of the board of directors and the shareholders of the issuer.
 RBI monitors the ceiling limits on a daily basis and has an effective monitoring mechanism in place to ensure that FPIs, NRIs and OCIs do not exceed the aggregate ceiling limit.

 All listed companies are also required to comply with other SEBI regulations, including the Insider Trading Regulations in relation to treatment of unpublished price-sensitive information.
-According to these regulations, the board of directors of every entity whose securities are listed on a stock exchange is required to formulate and publish on its official website a code of practices and procedures for fair disclosure of unpublished price-sensitive information, which it would follow in order to adhere to each of the principles set out in these regulations; and a code of conduct to regulate, monitor and report trading by employees and other connected persons towards achieving compliance with these regulations, adopting the minimum standards set out in these regulations.
-The listed entity is also required to comply with the public offer requirements under the Takeover Regulations when there is a direct or indirect acquisition of control above the minimum thresholds as prescribed under the regulations.
+According to the Regulations, the board of directors of every entity whose securities are listed on a stock exchange is required to formulate and publish on its official website (1) a code of practices and procedures for fair disclosure of unpublished price-sensitive information, which it would follow to adhere to each of the principles set out in the Regulations, and (2) a code of conduct to regulate, monitor and report trading by employees and other connected persons towards achieving compliance with the Regulations, adopting the minimum standards set out therein.

 Outlook and conclusion